Table of Contents[Hide][Show]

 - Await a Decision: Due to the TERI designation, the decision will often come faster than standard SSDI applications.
 If approved, benefits can start almost immediately.

-Ortiz Law Firm Can Help with Your Social Security Disability Claim
+Get Help with Your Claim